Logo of Rustagi Polymers.

 This topcoat is often applied using the same infrastructure used for hydrographics water transfer printing or foil pressed printing—making it easy to integrate with other decoration techniques.

-Key Benefits of Vacuum Metalising
+What are the Benefits of Vacuum Metalising?

 • Visual Brilliance